Our 2023 Marketing Trends Report shows that 29% of marketers use a website or blog to attract and convert leads.

 For example, in this post about AI social media tools, we give valuable information about implementing AI-based technology in a social media process while listing HubSpot as one of the tools readers can use.

 While we still mention our offerings, the post aims to show readers how multiple AI tools can streamline a marketing process.

 Every brand has a target audience with different interests and content needs.
 While one blog strategy, such as free resources, will work well to generate qualified leads for a B2B company, other tactics, like simply linking to a product in blog posts, might be more lucrative for consumer-facing brands.

 As you focus more on turning your blog traffic into revenue, keep these questions in mind:

-Does my product require lead nurturing such gated offers?
+- Does my product require lead nurturing, such as gated offers?

 - Will the tactic I'm using seem over-promotional or disengaging to my audience?

 Before you check out those pieces, download the free resource below.